abivia/hydration/README.md

 hydrating this property.

 This enables the creation of different objects based on the content of the data.
-The Closure takes the property value and current options array as arguments.
+The Closure takes the property value and current Property as arguments.

 **Example:** Return a class based on the `type` property in the property value.
 ```php